Blog · Review Essay · Modified July 10, 2026 · Last reviewed July 10, 2026

 The book's anger is clarifying, but it can flatten the field if read carelessly.
 There are technical researchers, civil-society groups, public servants, and harmed communities who worry about advanced AI without endorsing billionaire futurism.
 There are also frontier risks that deserve serious evidence-gathering, safety testing, and institutional capacity.
 Becker's polemic works best as a critique of power, not as a reason to dismiss all work on low-probability, high-impact hazards.

 It also leaves a practical governance gap.
 Deflating salvation stories is necessary, but not sufficient.
-NIST's AI Risk Management Framework, released in 2023 and being revised as of 2026, gives one more bureaucratic answer: incorporate trustworthiness into design, development, use, and evaluation; identify generative-AI risks; build risk practices for critical infrastructure.
+NIST's AI Risk Management Framework, released in 2023, its 2024 Generative AI Profile, and its 2026 concept note for a trustworthy-AI profile in critical infrastructure give one more bureaucratic answer: incorporate trustworthiness into design, development, use, and evaluation; identify generative-AI risks; build risk practices for critical infrastructure.
 That is less vivid than space immortality, but more useful for institutions that have to buy, audit, or refuse systems next quarter.

 What This Changes